Frequently Asked Questions

 How much does Scouting cost?

-There is an annual, $7* insurance fee from the Blue Grass Council.
-This is due with membership.
+Annual Insurance Fee of $7* is collected by the Blue Grass Council.
+This is due with membership registration and renewal.
 If your child is injured while participating in a Scouting activity and your personal insurance doesn't cover the full cost, you can request aid from Council.

 The Pack keeps nothing from the above payments.
 They instead go to the National BSA or Council organizations.